elastic/kibana/packages/kbn-whereis-pkg-cli/README.md

-# @kbn/package-linter-cli
+# @kbn/whereis-pkg-cli

-CLI for running the package linter, which just validates a couple rules for each package.
+CLI for finding package locations by providing their IDs.